yat-labs/yat-docs/yat-docs/docs/guides/3_register.md

 What the heck are magic links?
 I'm glad you asked.

 A user only requires an email address for registration.
 An introductory email is sent which includes a “magic link”.
 The calling app can register an intent for the Yat domain, which would trigger an email to the user with a login link to the y.at site.
+Once the user has associated a password magic links are no longer available for their use and they must use that password going forward.
+If the user signs up with an email address and password a magic link is sent their way to confirm their email address.